machinelearningZH/simply-simplify-language/README.md

 ### How does the understandability score work?
 - The score takes into account sentence lengths, the [readability metric RIX](https://hlasse.github.io/TextDescriptives/readability.html), the occurrence of common words and overlap with the standard CEFR vocabularies A1, A2 and B1.
 - At the moment the score does **not** take into account other language properties that are essential for e.g. [Einfache Sprache](https://de.wikipedia.org/wiki/Einfache_Sprache) (B1 or easier, similar to «Plain English») or [Leichte Sprache](https://de.wikipedia.org/wiki/Leichte_Sprache) (A2, A1, similar to «Easy English») like use of passive voice, subjunctives, negations, etc.

+We have published the ZIX understandability index as a pip installable package.
+You can find it [here](https://github.com/machinelearningZH/zix_understandability-index).

 > [!Note]
 > The index is slightly adjusted to Swiss German.
 Specifically we use `ss` instead of `ß` in our vocabulary lists.
 In practice this should not make a big difference.
 For High German text that actually contains `ß` the index will likely underestimate the understandability slightly with a difference of around 0.1.